Justin Briner: Biography

 Briner has continued to voice lead and main characters in other anime shows.
 He voiced Alfonso San Valiante the crown prince in the first Garo: The Animation series, which Robert Prentice of Three If By Space described the English cast "a great lineup", in particular highlighting Briner.
 In 2016, voiced Lance in the anime adaptation of Puzzle & Dragons X, and Nasu no Yoichi in the alternate history anime Drifters.
 In the prison comedy Nanbaka, his vocal performance was described as "more awestruck and childlike" than that of the original Japanese counterpart.
 Anne Laurenroth of Anime News Network found Briner's portrayal of Kensuke Hanasaki in Trickster helped prevent his pre-backstory character from getting overly annoying.
 Briner has also been involved in the production side as the head writer on the ADR script for Rio: Rainbow Gate.

 In 2017, he voiced lead characters Haruki Mishima in Convenience Store Boy Friends, Tazuna Takatsuki in Hand Shakers, and Ernesti "Eru" Echavalier in Knight's & Magic.
 In the same year, he landed the lead role of Justice "Seigi" Akatsuka in Taboo Tattoo.

+In 2021, Briner voiced Mio Chibana in the English dub of The Stranger by the Shore, the anime film adaptation of Kanna Kii's boys' love manga L'étranger de la Plage, the first installment in the L'étranger series.
+The film, directed by Akiyo Ohashi and produced by Studio Hibari, opened in Japan on September 11, 2020.